epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Clear.md

 {% capture clearLine %}
 {% include lighting/console_command.html content="1, At, 5, Enter, Clear" noLegend=true noTip=true %}
 {% include callout.html type="success" content="This example clears the entire command line.
 This will work for any terminated command.
-You can tell if a command is terminate as it shows the 🔶 symbol at the end of the line." %}
+You can tell if a command is terminated as it shows the 🔶 symbol at the end of the line." %}

 {% include tip.html content="If you start typing a new command but don't clear, the board is sometimes smart enough to automatically clear the command line for you." %}